Some posts contain compensated links. Please read this disclaimer for more info.

 The easiest way to get around Europe, which we will explain in the article below, is via Eurail.
 And there is no better way to spend a month than with a Balkan itinerary to some of the best places to offer and a month-long Eurail Pass to get you there.

-It is a prepaid ticket which makes your life easier when traveling and can be as planned or as unplanned as you like.
-It allows you access to rail travel across 31 countries in Europe — with at least 10 of those being Balkans countries if not more depending on the area you define as the Balkans.
+It is a prepaid ticket that makes your life easier when traveling and can be as planned or as unplanned as you like.
+It allows you access to rail travel across 31 countries in Europe — with at least 10 of those being Balkans countries, if not more depending on the area you define as the Balkans.

 Skip the queues at the ticket desk, save time on your commute, and make decisions as you go.

 An open-ended train pass through Europe — what could be better?

 Your Choice Of Eurail Passes